samuxiii/deployer/deployer/README.md

   + _Note:_ The current approach is a php file that retrieves the token according to the configuration.
 * Creating a config.json, config.php or both so that the urls definitions can be stored and secured.
 * UX
-  + Upon entering, click 'log in' to gain access in git service.
+  + Upon entering, click 'log in' in order to gain access in git service and enable the operation buttons.
-  + Click in buttons to perform the options
+  + Click in buttons to perform the options.
+  + Find a way to ease the procedure to add a new project.